 - Optimize your Pinterest account.
 Create 10-15 boards related to your niche and add board descriptions to each.

-- Join 5-10 relevant group boards and 5-10 Tailwind Tribes to help you promote your pins.
+- Join 5-10 relevant group boards and 5-10 Tailwind Communities to help you promote your pins.

 If you want to learn more about this process, I wrote a post detailing how I made my first affiliate sale on Pinterest.